Computer Forensics Online Training

 - Hands-on Labs: includes Case Files and lab books

 Our most popular Computer Forensics course is now available in an online format.
-You get the same highly technical content in InfoSec Institute’s Computer Forensics Training course.
+You get the same highly technical content in Infosec’s Computer Forensics Training course.

 - All online computer forensics training lectures professionally produced and are delivered by an expert instructor.